NEWS & EVENTS

 of the Laurel Lake Association, the 2023 Lake Host @ Laurel Lake program has started.

-SAY HELLO TO OUR 2023 PAID LAKE HOST INSPECTOR
+2023 PAID LAKE HOST INSPECTOR VINNIE PIERANNUNZI MADE AN

 NEW OUT OF STATE BOATING LAW IN NEW HAMPSHIRE!
 Per the New Hampshire Department of Environmental Services website: "The New Hampshire Department of Environmental Services (NHDES) is reminding all persons operating a motorboat on New Hampshire public waters that is registered in another state (other than New Hampshire) of a new requirement to purchase and display a New Hampshire aquatic invasive species decal from NHDES.
 The new law (RSA 487:43) went into effect on July 1, 2019.
 Decals can be purchased online for $20 each.
 You can purchase decals online at NHDES Invasive Species webpage, by clicking on the link for the boater decal, or at the Out-of-State Boater Decal Purchase Page.
 The decal must be displayed within 3 inches of a boat's valid registration decal.
 Decals should be placed on the port side of the vessel.
 Decals expire on December 31 each year.
 Proceeds from the decal program will be used for prevention and management of invasive aquatic species in New Hampshire."

-The 31st Annual Laurel Lake Canoe & Kayak Race was held on Saturday July 30,2022.
-Despite a challenging northerly wind, this year's entries were amazing in all of the races.
-Photos from the 2022 Canoe & Kayak Race can be viewed HERE.
-Also, results from last year's 30th annual race are posted HERE.
+The 32nd Annual Laurel Lake Canoe & Kayak Race was held on Saturday July 29,2023.
+Results are posted on the Laurel Lake Assn Facebook page.
+Photos from our Canoe & Kayak Races past and present can be viewed HERE.

 2022 ANNUAL DRESSER FRIEDMAN REGATTA